SwifterSwift/SwifterSwift/README.md

 ## How to use:

-Copy to the extensions folder of your Xcode project to use all extensions, or a specific extension.
+Add the [extensions](Extensions) folder to your Xcode project to use all extensions, or a specific extension.

 ## Requirements:

 Xcode 8 beta5 or later with Swift 3.

+## How to contribute:

+SwifterSwift is in its early stages, any feedback is appreciated and welcomed.
+Please refer to the [contributing guidelines](CONTRIBUTING.md) before participating.

 ## [List Of Extensions](Documentation/ExtensionsTable.md)